SakshiSo/Calculator/README.md

 This is my 2nd task of internship at CodeClause
-I have creaated Clculator using Python
+I have creaated Calculator using Python